RightNowMod/CS-MOS/README.md

-# CS-MOS
+# CS:MOS
-CS:MOS releases, now maintained by the CNSR team after Billflx stopped updating
+> CS:MOS releases, now maintained by CNSR team after Billflx stopped updating New version of CS:MOS will fix multiple issues, add new features and apply the latest changes from nillerusr's source-engine.
+The process is currently underway, Stay tuned!